The hypothetical Harry Potter Encyclopedia has been haunting the fandom for well over a decade.

 Hypable recently reached out to Rowling’s representatives for comment.
 They told us there “are no plans to publish a Harry Potter encyclopedia.”

-Is Pottermore it?
+Is Pottermore the Encyclopedia?

 Fans may have to accept that Pottermore is the only Encyclopedia we’re getting.
 If the site never came into existence, I believe we would’ve had a physical book by now.